 - Wearing shoes that don’t fit well or don’t provide sufficient cushioning when exercising or standing for long periods

-The most common symptom is a sharp stabbing or burning pain in the heel on the inside of the foot.
+The most common symptom is a sharp stabbing or burning pain in the heel on the bottom of your foot.
 Pain is most commonly felt in the morning when first walking and stretching the foot.
 This is thought to be due to the fact that while you sleep, the plantar fascia shortens and when you stand in the morning, the inflamed or torn fibers of the plantar fascia are stretched, causing pain.
-Once the foot limbers up, the pain usually diminishes but it may return after long periods of standing, climbing stairs or getting up from a seated position.
+Once the foot limbers up, the pain usually diminishes, but it may return after periods of standing, climbing stairs, getting up from a seated position or when exercising.
 The pain may lessen throughout the day only to return later.